anazariz/teampsd/resources/design/SQL_and_R/readme.md

 example: ash_nazarizadeh_05_31_2020.md

 b) **observational:**
-Please leave a video of your experience in this folder.
+Please leave feedback on your experience in MS Teams > design_teampsd_2.0 > CI Prototypes Discussion.

 **Where is the prototype on GitHub:**
 Start with the file **SQL_R_prototype.md** in this folder.